 (Netherlands, 1962) is a poet and visual artist.
 Her collection oorlogspaarden tot in de buitenwijken (War Horses up to the Suburbs, 2015) was nominated for the J.C.
-Bloem Prize, and the impressive collection het leven van sterren (Life of Stars, 2019) for the 2020 De Grote Poëzieprijs.
-In wilde dood (Wild Death), Vos writes about death and loss while noting, "settlers don't want to give up the climate."
-In the collection, she seeks a politics of mourning, evoking the extinction of animals and the destruction of habitats: "the political nakedness of mourners / unfolding into an island a tongue."
-Vos' words will be performed in a special way during the 2003 Winternachten festival programme De grondstof van het gedicht.(WN 2023)
+Bloem Prize, and the impressive collection het leven van sterren (Life of Stars, 2019) for the 2020 De Grote Poëzieprijs, major Dutch poetry award.
+In wilde dood (Wild Death, 2022), Vos writes about death and loss while noting, "settlers don't want to give up the climate."
+In the book, she seeks a politics of mourning, evoking the extinction of animals and the destruction of habitats: "the political nakedness of mourners / unfolding into an island a tongue."
+Also this book is nominated for the Grote Poëzieprijs 2023 for which the winner will be announced 17 May 2023.
+Vos' words were performed by actress and theatre maker Caro Derkx and dancer and artist Irina Baldini in a special way during the 2003 Winternachten festival programme De grondstof van het gedicht.(WN 2023)

 Archive available for: Marwin Vos